FAANG/dcc-metadata/docs/faang_sample_metadata.md

 Required:

   * Sample Name / ID
-  * `material` (*ontology term*) the type of material being described.
+  * `Material` (*ontology term*) the type of material being described.
 This will be used to decide what metadata are required and must be one of the expected terms:
    * [organism](http://purl.obolibrary.org/obo/OBI_0100026)
    * [tissue specimen](http://purl.obolibrary.org/obo/OBI_0001479)
    * [cell specimen](http://purl.obolibrary.org/obo/OBI_0001468)